 A Person Who Gets “Too Relaxed” Watching TV

 If you usually fall asleep watching TV, this is not for you.
 You just need the TV in the room with your bed or favorite arm chair.

-How Do I Add A TV To A Room With Very Little Space?
+How Do I Add a TV To Very Small Rooms?

 Corner Brackets To Mount A TV

 You can get them in a size to fit TVs from 23 to 65 inches.

 Or, if you have more space, you can get a larger style for a TV that can handle weight up to 37 – 70 inch screens.